Island Heights, New Jersey: Education

-Central Regional High School with 1,483 students in grades 9–12.
-The district's board of education consists of nine members, who are directly elected by the residents of the constituent municipalities to three-year terms of office on a staggered basis, with three seats up for election each year.
+Central Regional High School with 1,483 students in grades 9 - 12.
+The district's board of education has nine members, who are directly elected by the residents of the constituent municipalities to three-year terms of office on a staggered basis, with three seats up for election each year.
 Island Heights is allocated one of the board's nine seats.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 12.18 mi of roadways, of which 9.28 mi were maintained by the municipality, 2.73 mi by Ocean County and 0.17 mi by the New Jersey Department of Transportation.

 New Jersey Route 37 is the main highway serving Island Heights.
 Route 37 brushes the north edge of the borough, heading east towards Seaside Heights and west towards Lakehurst.
 Route 37 also provides access to New Jersey Route 35, U.S. Route 9 and the Garden State Parkway, among other major highways.